adammurdoch/java-peg-tools/README.md

 A Java library to create parsers using Parsing Expression Grammars, or [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
-It provides a Java API for describing the parsing expressions and constructing a parser from this.
+It provides a Java API for describing the parsing expressions and constructing a parser from these expressions.

 Includes a sample grammar for parsing Java.